Timeline of Headgear Products

 Introduced in the 1970s (exact year ~1974 based on catalogs).

 Innovative Features: Hard plastic shells with foam padding and ventilation holes for breathability; adjustable 4-strap system for secure fit.
-Emphasized American-made durability for training, similar to contemporaries but with energy-absorbing focus.1969-1980s: Matman Original Headgear
+Emphasized American-made durability for training, similar to contemporaries but with energy-absorbing focus.

 Introduced ~1969 with Matman's founding (early models in the 1970s-1980s).